jeishu/first-portfolio/README.md

 > [Pixel Perfect](https://www.flaticon.com/authors/pixel-perfect), [icon54](https://icon54.com/)
 - My skill section icons are all from this author.
-- Also, they have an excellent website to receive inpiration from.
+- Also, they have an excellent website to receive inspirations from.

 > [Wallpaper Flare](https://www.wallpaperflare.com/)
 - This is where I got my background image from, also used for my temporary Project's Image.